juljankrause/Salt_Typhoon/README.md

   including implementation-agnostic and implementation-based codings with rationales.
 - `defensive_class_mappings.csv` — Primary and secondary defensive technology class assignments for each technique, aligned to NIST SP 800-53 and CIS Controls.
+- `SP-2025-12-0322.R1_Krause_Supplementary_Material.pdf' -- PDF containing additional tables and a more detailed version of the Controls section in the main paper

 ## Data Source